Attorney David I. Fuchs

 In Florida, the distinct lack of sidewalks and crosswalks, along with the narrow shoulders and high speed limits, makes it hard for bikers and walkers to travel safely, despite their best efforts—wearing bright clothing, obeying traffic laws, paying strict attention to their surroundings.
 These conditions lead to a higher rate of injuries and fatalities, and the state is currently trying to combat a severe problem with hit-and-run accidents.
 Although bearing down on offenders is one option, changing the state’s street systems and the traffic situations is another good place to start, personal injury lawyers in Fort Lauderdale recommend.

 Lawmakers in the state are hoping to take the first steps towards turning the currently low statistics around, starting with a new initiative known as the Safe Streets Act of 2014, or S.2004 for short.
 The Act plans to implement a two-year program to make the state’s streets safer for bikers and walkers alike.
 If passed, the bill would require that all transportation projects using federal funds follow the “Complete Streets” model, which mandates that traffic engineers take into account the needs of all road users—walkers, bikers, and drivers.
 Right now, the state’s budget allots bicycle and pedestrian facilities only one half of one percent of the funds earmarked for transportation needs, including new plans for bike paths, wider shoulders, proper road signs, and more measures that would make it safer for these people to be out on the road.

 Your safety should be first and foremost when on and off the roads.
-At the Law Offices of David I Fuchs, our personal injury attorneys represent anyone in Fort Lauderdale and the surrounding areas who has been injured—or who has lost a loved one—in a car accident involving a pedestrian or bicyclist.
+At David I. Fuchs, Injury & Accident Lawyer, P.A., our personal injury attorneys represent anyone in Fort Lauderdale and the surrounding areas who has been injured—or who has lost a loved one—in a car accident involving a pedestrian or bicyclist.